KF Tërbuni

-Klubi i Futbollit Tërbuni Pukë, also known as Tërbuni, is an Albanian football club based in the city of Pukë.
+Klubi i Futbollit Tërbuni, also known as Tërbuni, is an Albanian football club based in the city of Pukë.
 The club's home ground is the Ismail Xhemali Stadium and they currently compete in the Kategoria e Dytë.

 History

 Early years

 The club was founded in 1936 but were not active until the 1940s.
 Their first competition in a national championship was in 1949, where they contested under the name Puka in the second tier championship.
 In their inaugural campaign they competed in group 3 of 13, which featured Kopliku, Lezha and the Shkodër agricultural enterprise.
 During the 1949 campaign, they were knockedout in the first round as Kopliku and Lezha progressed to the second round, with Lezha finishing as joint champions alongside Spartaku Pogradec.
 The following year, the club again competed in the second tier championship, being eliminated in the first round by Kopliku, losing 5–3 on aggregate following a 4–3 and 1–0 victory.
 In 1950, the ruling Communist dictatorship forced sports clubs in Albania to change their name to Puna, which literally translates to work, and in 1951 the club competed in group of the second tier under the name Puna Pukë alongside Dinamo Shkodër, Puna Kukës, Puna Lezhë and Spartaku Lezhë, where Puna Lezhë finished as the group and progressed to the next round of the competition.
 They would not play another competitive game until 1954, where they were in group 1 again in the second tier, this time alongside Dinamo Kukës, Dinamo Shkodër, Puna Lezhë, Spartaku Shkodër, and the Vasil Shanto tobacco plant, where Dinamo Shkodër won the group.